WP4 • Causal inference for detection and attribution of extreme event pathways

 Moreover, the representation of drivers and pathways in climate models can be validated and conditional attribution statements made.
 Conditional attribution statements are storylines, and are an established form of evidence in the IPCC WGII (adaptation) context.
 The analysis of extremes and their drivers requires significant advancements of current causal inference methods.

-This WP will address three main challenges:
+This WP addresses three main challenges:

 (i) heterogeneous drivers (e.g. mixed continuous and discrete or categorical variable types) as emerging from the way extreme events are reconstructed in WP3,